Pain Management Program

 - Other medical and psychiatric treatments are not considered more appropriate

-- Agreement to involve a family member or significant other for a one-time meeting
+- Involvement of a family member or significant other for a one-time meeting

 - Financial arrangements have been completed

-Parking is available in the green parking structure just west of the Durham Outpatient Center.
-Visitors may park in this structure or utilize the free hospital valet service.
-The valet service is in the main entrance of the Durham Outpatient Center.
+- Parking is available in the green parking structure just west of the Durham Outpatient Center.
+The valet service is located at the main entrance of the Durham Outpatient Center.

-- Lunch is provided to participants of the program.
+Lunch is provided to program participants.
 Patients will receive a meal ticket for the University or Clarkson cafeterias.
-Patients are given a one-hour break to eat.
-The therapy program will resume at 1 p.m.

 - Required Items